Once tortured in Iranian jail, ex-Marine fights spy claims - WTMJ

 Hekmati, the son of Iranian immigrants, says he researched Iran openly to cultivate an expertise on Iranian influence in Afghanistan.
 “Everyone knew” about the work he was doing, he said at a hearing last year, and supervisors didn’t place restrictions.
 He says he’d already quit his job when he left for Iran and wasn’t obligated to tell supervisors of his trip.
 At no point in Iran, he said, did he meet with any Iranian officials or try to sell secrets.
 Hekmati also produced correspondence that he says showed he planned to travel to Iran before learning of the Afghanistan opportunity.

-Hekmati’s lawyers say the FBI’s suspicions are impossible to square with the treatment he endured in prison, which included torture like being whipped and chained to a table and being forced to record a coerced but bogus confession.
+Hekmati’s lawyers say the FBI’s suspicions are impossible to square with the treatment he endured in prison, which included torture such as being whipped, struck with batons and chained to a table.
 Were he actually spying for Iran, Gilbert said, “You’d think the guy would have been a valuable asset, they actually would have wanted to do something with him” rather than abuse him.

 He was initially sentenced to death, but the punishment was ultimately cut to 10 years.